Rosen Bozhinov

-Rosen Petkov Bozhinov (Росен Петков Божинов; born 23 January 2005) is a Bulgarian professional footballer who plays as a defender for Belgian Pro League club Antwerp and the Bulgarian national football team.
+Rosen Petkov Bozhinov (Росен Петков Божинов; born 23 January 2005) is a Bulgarian professional footballer who plays as a defender for club Pisa and the Bulgaria national team.

-Career
+Club career

 Born in Knezha, he started his youth career in local Miziya Knezha, then moved to Etar, before joining CSKA Sofia in 2021.
-On 30 April 2022, he made his professional debut for CSKA, in a league match against Ludogorets Razgrad.
+On 30 April 2022, he made his professional debut for CSKA in a league match against Ludogorets Razgrad.

-On 17 June 2022 he left CSKA Sofia to join CSKA 1948.
-In January 2024 he was on trials with Śląsk Wrocław, but 2 weeks later he returned to his parent club.
-On 16 February 2024 he resigned with CSKA 1948.
-2 days later he completed his professional debut for the team in a league match against Etar.
+On 17 June 2022, he left CSKA Sofia to join CSKA 1948.
+In January 2024, he underwent a trial at Polish club Śląsk Wrocław, but returned to his parent club after two weeks.
+On 16 February 2024, he re-signed with CSKA 1948.
+Two days later, he completed his professional debut for the team in a league match against Etar.

-On 21 June 2024 Bozhinov joined Belgium club Antwerp, signing a contract until June 2028.
+On 21 June 2024, Bozhinov joined Belgium club Antwerp, signing a contract until June 2028.
 He was given his first-team debut at Antwerp by coach Jonas De Roeck, coming on as substitute against Cercle Brugge on 6 October 2024.

+On 15 January 2026, Bozhinov moved to Pisa in Italy.

 International career

 In June 2025, Bozhinov received his first call-up to the senior national team for a friendly match against Greece, but remained an unused substitute.
-In August 2025, he was once again included in the national team's roster for the 2026 World Cup qualifiers against Spain and Georgia.
-On 4 September 2025, Bozhinov earned his first cap, appearing as a substitute for Fabian Nürnberger during the second half of the 0–3 loss against the reigning European champions.
+In August 2025, he was once again included in the national team's roster, for the 2026 World Cup qualifiers against Spain and Georgia.
+On 4 September 2025, Bozhinov earned his first cap, appearing as a substitute for Fabian Nürnberger during the second half of a 3–0 loss against the reigning European champions.